NITECORE MH25GTS flashlight review:

 29000cd is still more than the manufacturer claimed at 23000.

 Some of the best Tactical Flashlights we reviewed: These numbers are NOT from the specifications but measured by our team.
+I removed the LEP flashlights, that could fall into this category, but they aren’t comparable.

 |Flashlight||Battery used||Max.
 Output (lm)||@30sec (lm)||Candela (cd)||Distance (m)|